-Hieratic, the name given to the cursive form of the Egyptian script, is also taught for two terms of Year 2.
-Students learn to read the hieratic originals of texts they have already read in transcribed hieroglyphic versions, such as the Shipwrecked Sailor and papyri detailing a woman's disinheritance of her poorly behaved children (reading the original papyrus held in the Ashmolean Museum).
+Hieratic, the cursive form of the Egyptian script, is also taught for two terms of Years 2 and 3 (two hours a week).
+Students learn to read the hieratic originals of texts they have already read in transcribed hieroglyphic versions, such as the Tale of the Shipwrecked Sailor for Middle Kingdom hieratic and a papyrus detailing a woman's disinheritance of her poorly behaved children for New Kingdom hieratic (this is read from the original papyrus in the Ashmolean Museum).

-Teaching in the second year generally includes seminars on non-language topics 2 times per term.
+Teaching in the second year sometimes includes seminars on non-language topics 2 times per term.
 A lecture course on Egyptian Art and Architecture runs for Michaelmas and Hilary Terms and the first half of Trinity Term.
 This is also attended by some students reading Classical Archaeology and Ancient History and History of Art.
-It is possible to take Art and Architecture as either the field of concentration or in the place of a dissertation, building on the knowledge gained from the lecture course.
+It is possible to take Art and Architecture as either the Special Option or in the place of a dissertation, building on the knowledge gained from the lecture course.